 Now, this one is hotly contested, I get it.
 I’m not here to ruffle any feathers.

 Three different states lay claim to the invention of cheeseburgers — Pasadena, Kentucky, and Colorado.
 In Colorado, an eatery called the Humpty-Dumpty Dive In in Denver lays the claim to having invented this version of the American staple.
 Owner Louis E Ballast was even awarded a trademark for it in 1935!
 Today, there’s a monument commemorating the event and declaring that Mr. Ballast created ‘The Cheeseburger’.
 And that the Humpty-Dumpty Barrel Dive In was Colorado’s first Drive-In.

 Well, whatever your belief, it can’t hurt to have a bite of the delicious cheeseburger.

 5. Colorado Trail

-This mind-boggling offering only made that much sweeter by the prospect of being able to pitch a tent and watch the sun go down behind the mountainous peaks; and see the sky light up with twinkling stars.
+This mind-boggling offering is only made that much sweeter by the prospect of being able to pitch a tent and watch the sun go down behind the mountainous peaks, and see the sky light up with twinkling stars.